twise2/Valyr/README.md

 # Valyr
-Valyr is a 2-∞ Player Game revolving around taking Heroes and having them battle it out anywhere (on your tabletop).
+Valyr is a 2-∞ Player Game revolving around making an army of units and having them battle it out anywhere (on your tabletop).
 The game revolves around a “True Movement” system that uses actual distance measuring to move characters in your game to defend yourself.
 Teams are built to a point standard and games consist of positioning to attack your opponents to win the battle.

 # Getting Started